jpcre2/jpcre2/doxy/doxydoc.md

 # API change notice {#api-change-notice}

 * The behavior of shorthand `match()` and `replace()` function in the Regex class has changed.
-When they are called with no argument they will use previously set options, but when they are called with arguments, they will initiate a new match/replace object and will not use any previous options.
+When they are called with no argument they will use previously set options, but when they are called with arguments, they will initiate a temporary match/replace object and will not use (or change) any previous options.
+This temporary object will not affect any class variables (i.e previously set option) and it won't be available after returning the result.

 > For complete changes see the changelog file